FAQs

 When does my license expire?

-Physician licenses expire on your birthday of each year.
+As of August 1, 2023, physician licenses expire on your birthday every other year.
 Renewal notices will be sent out 59 days prior and again at 14 days prior to your license expiration.
-Thus it is important that you have a valid email address on record with the board.
+Thus it is important that you have a valid email address on record with the Board.

 Does the ND Board of Medicine participate in the Interstate Medical Licensing Compact (IMLC)?

-Yes, the Board does participate in the Interstate Medical Licensing Compact (IMLC).
+Yes, the Board participates in the Interstate Medical Licensing Compact (IMLC).
 The Interstate Medical Licensure Compact is an agreement among participating U.S. states to work together to significantly streamline the licensing process for physicians who want to practice in multiple states.
 It offers a voluntary, expedited pathway to licensure for physicians who qualify.
-If you are interested in applying via the IMLC, please go to their website at www.imlcc.org to see if you qualify.
+If you are interested in applying via the IMLC, please visit the IMLC Website to see if you qualify.
+For more information visit the IMLC page on the Board's website.

 Where do I find info on Telemedicine and/or other rules?

-All statutes and admnistrative rules can be found under Laws and Regulations from our homepage under the blue ribbon titled About the Board.
+All statutes and administrative rules can be found under Laws and Regulations.

-Your file must be complete at least 4 weeks prior to the scheduled board meetings in January, April, July, and October.
-Once your file is complete, it does need to be sent to our Chairman for his/her review and approval of a provisional temporary (PT) license.
-This process takes a minimum of 7-10 days and we finalize licensees for our board meeting at least 2-3 weeks prior to each meeting so that our board members have ample time to review the many applicants for licensure.
+Your file must be complete at least 4 weeks prior to the scheduled Board meetings.
+Once your file is complete, it is sent to the Board's Chair for review and approval of a provisional temporary (PT) license.
+This process takes a minimum of 7-10 days and we finalize licensees for our Board meeting at least 2-3 weeks prior to each meeting so that our Board members have ample time to review the many applicants for licensure.

 What is the processing time for a license application?